Sanzo-Miyazawa/BM/potts/README.md

 #### To build a jar file

+Jar files are available in the subdirectory named "jarFiles".
+If you want to make them, pleas refer to the following.

-In the following, it is assumed that the version of scala to build is 3.2.0.
+In the following, it is assumed that the version of scala to build is 3.3.3.
 If not, change "ThisBuild / scalaVersion" in build.sbt.

 >bash$ PRGMDIR=          # the root directory of this program